HOCKULUS/Apple-Privacy-Report-Converter/readme.md

 Upload App_Privacy_Report_vX_XXXX-XX-XXXXX_XX_XX.ndjson with the HTML Form shown on the Page\
 Open the ndjson.csv file and search for the domain/app you want to block on your PiHole

+### Convert NDJSON to PiHole BlockList:
+Copy ndjson_to_pihole_blocklist.php on your Webserver\
+Browse to yourdomain.com/yourfolder/ndjson_to_pihole_blocklist.php\
+Upload App_Privacy_Report_vX_XXXX-XX-XXXXX_XX_XX.ndjson with the HTML Form shown on the Page\
+Open the blocklist.txt file and search for the domain/app you want to block on your PiHole

 ![source](source-ndjson.jpg)
 ![result](result-csv.jpg)